pyscript/docs/docs/user-guide/index.md

     <p>This approach means we get a clear separation of concerns: PolyScript
-    can focus on being small, efficient and powerful, whereas the PyScript related plugins allow us to customise the generic features provided by PolyScript.
+    can focus on being small, efficient and powerful, whereas the PyScript related plugins allow us to build upon the generic features provided by PolyScript.
 More importantly, because there is a plugin system, folks _independent of the PyScript core team_ have a way to create their own plugins so we get a rich ecosystem of functionality that reflects the